-There are two acceptable practices for appropriating expenditures accounted for in the School Federal Projects Fund.
-Expenditures may be appropriated in the annual budget resolution or ordinance in the same manner as other special revenue funds; alternatively, language may be included within the appropriation section of the annual budget resolution or ordinance stating, "the budget for School Federal Projects Fund shall be the budget and all amendments approved for separate projects within the Fund the Tennessee Department of Education and the local Board of Education."
-The State Department of Education provides both guidance and oversight related to federal grants administered by the local board of education.
+- 1. Expenditures may be appropriated in the annual budget resolution or ordinance in the same manner as other special revenue funds. - 2.
+Language may be included within the appropriation section of the annual budget resolution or ordinance stating, "the budget for the School Federal Projects Fund shall be the budget and all amendments approved by the Tennessee Department of Education and the local Board of Education."